Restaurant Marketing: 26 Trends and Ideas for 2023

 17. Restaurant Surveys and Feedback Loops

-Using Bloom Intelligence’s advanced automated marketing suite of tools, it becomes quick and easy to create a simple survey with an automated feedback loop.
+Using Bloom Intelligence’s advanced automated marketing suite of tools, it becomes quick and easy to create a restaurant survey with an automated feedback loop.

 Bloom users create the initial survey that is sent to their guests.
-This message will typically thank them for a recent visit and ask them to provide a rating of their experience – from one-half star to five stars with the ability to leave a comment.
+This message will typically thank them for a recent visit and ask them to rate a specific part of their experience – from one-half star to five stars with the ability to leave a comment.

 The message can be configured to be sent after a specific amount of visits to your restaurant or after an online order so they do not get the message after every visit.